 Make a brew, check my emails, obviously there are loads for the first time this week, and respond to any enquiries.
 Try to have a quick browse through social media constantly having to put my business head back on and not get distracted by my personal accounts.
 One of the most difficult things for any human to do, bar none.

 Time to take a couple of minutes break away from my desk: a short stretch, perhaps make another brew, and definitely give the dog a big dose of attention.
 Then back to the task in hand.
 Maybe a new job, maybe continuing the one before.
-Task List leads the way on this one, I merely follow his guidance.
+Task List leads the way on this one, I merely follow their guidance.
 (For some reason I not only made Task List some sort of powerfull all-knowing entity in this post, even though it’s an app I downloaded and wrote.
 I’m not changing it, I’m just going to leave it.
-Task List is a man apparently, even though it isn’t, it’s a list.
+Task List is in charge apparently, even though it isn’t, it’s a list.
 Not sure what this says about me.

 (This little aside really belongs in the much sillier “Reality” column on the right.)